How To Draw A Volleyball | A Quick And Easy Guide

 Adding a Background

 Adding a background to a drawing is crucial as it provides context, depth, and atmosphere to the artwork.
 It helps to establish the setting in which the subject of the drawing exists, allowing viewers to understand better the narrative or mood the artist is trying to convey.
-A well-executed background can enhance the overall composition, creating balance and harmony.
-It also helps to guide the viewer’s eye, directing their focus towards the main subject or elements of interest.
-Additionally, a background can serve as a storytelling device, offering visual cues about the environment, time of day, or even the emotional tone of the scene.
+The background also helps to guide the viewer’s eye, directing their focus toward the main subject or elements of interest.

 Draw a simple beach scene – sand, ocean, sun in the sky.
-Position the volleyball in the sand.
+Position the volleyball in the sand, or add a volleyball flying towards the net.
 Draw a grassy backyard or park.
 Add trees, flowers, fences, etc. Put the volleyball in the grass.
 Draw a volleyball court with boundaries, a net, and players.
 Place the ball on the court.

 Coloring the Drawing